Tuberous sclerosis complex, TSC, Bourneville disease, Bourneville phakomatosis, Cerebral sclerosis, Epiloia, Sclerosis tuberosa, Tuberose sclerosis

 There is no cure for tuberous sclerosis and so far symptomatic therapy is the best possible choice, including mTOR inhibitors, vigabatrin and other antiepileptic drugs for the seizures, and neurosurgery in cases of life-threatening neurological symptoms.
 Clinical trials are in progress with possible new drugs, such as Everolimus, Infliximab, Nilotibin, and others.

-CENTOGENE offers the Tuberous sclerosis panel, including full gene sequencing (genes: TSC1, TSC2) and deletion/duplication analysis of both panel genes.
-In addition, any of the genes in the Tuberous sclerosis panel can also be ordered individually, for full gene sequencing and deletion/duplication analysis.
+CENTOGENE offers the Tuberous sclerosis panel, including sequencing (genes: TSC1, TSC2) and deletion/duplication analysis of both panel genes.
+In addition, any of the genes in the Tuberous sclerosis panel can also be ordered individually, for sequencing and deletion/duplication analysis.

 The differential diagnosis of tuberous sclerosis-related disorders – depending on the major symptoms in the initial case – includes the following diseases: